suse-edge/edge-image-builder/docs/installing-packages.md

 1. Resolving and downloading the dependencies for each configured package
 1. Creating a RPM repository that consists of the configured packages and their dependencies
 1. Configure the usage of this repositry for package installation during the **combustion** phase of the EIB image boot

-Below you can find a more detailed description of EIB's **RPM resolution** process.

 #### RPM resolution process
 ![image](./images/rpm-resolver-architecture.png)